 Quick Book

-Meet T-Money Card in South Korea
+T-Money in South Korea

-T-Money is a prepaid transportation card in South Korea that you can use to pay for your bus, subway, and taxi fares.
+Essentially, T-Money is a prepaid transportation card in South Korea that you can use to pay for bus, subway, and taxi fares.
 Just like the Octopus Card in Hong Kong, EasyCard in Taiwan, or Oyster Card in London, T-Money cards will save you from having to purchase single-trip tickets each time you take public transportation in Korea.

 Moreover, with a T-Money card, you can also get free transfers between buses and subway trains, provided that you hop in and out of the next leg within 30 minutes.
 (Beyond this time, you’ll be charged for multiple trips.)